 Analysis / Bias

 In review, according to The Wire “most newspapers in India would be completely unprofitable were it not for government advertising and other kinds of rent that they are able to collect.”
 Bloomberg reports “India’s Government spent $640 million on advertisements.”
-Therefore, it is crucial for media to be close to the ruling government.
-Further, paid news, which is defined as an “organized practice in Indian newspapers and other media outlets, where news space and favorable coverage is exchanged for money” is still practiced.
+Therefore, it is crucial for the media to be close to the ruling government.
+Further, paid news, which is defined as an “organized practice in Indian newspapers and other media outlets, where news space and favorable coverage is exchanged for money,” is still practiced.

 In July 2019, The Independent reported that PM Narendra Modi’s administration “had frozen all advertising spending with the publishers of the Times of India, The Hindu and The Telegraph, three of the country’s highest circulation English-language outlets.”
-Deshabhimani published an article on this matter, critical of the Modi government’s practice towards using ad spending to punish Indian media.
+Deshabhimani published an article on this matter, critical of the Modi government’s practice of using ad spending to punish Indian media.

-When it comes to national news reporting, Deshabhimani is critical of the Modi government and publishes articles such as this: “Center for abusing workers”.
+When it comes to national news reporting, Deshabhimani is critical of the Modi government and publishes articles such as this: “Center for abusing workers.”
 Furthermore, most articles are poorly sourced, with some sourced through quotes rather than hyperlinks.